catalinred/catalinred.github.com/_posts/2014-11-10-form-controls-currentcolor-pseudo-elements.markdown

 Now, the following CSS rules are basically preparing the ground for what's going to happen next.
 The `.form-control` has a `relative` positioning because its pseudo elements will be `absolute` positioned.

 You might note the `em` units too.
 Well, using these units allow the form controls to be scaled up and down, based on your `font-size` preferences.
+And that's pretty cool.

-Still, the CSS *star* in here is the [`currentColor`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentColor_keyword) keyword value, that represents the calculated value of the element's color property.
+Still, the CSS *VIP* in here is the [`currentColor`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentColor_keyword) keyword value, that represents the calculated value of the element's color property.
 We'll be using later a JavaScript snippet to randomize some colors, just for fun and to see how every form control color is randomly changing.

 ![CSS form control with pseudo elements](/wp-content/uploads/2014/11/form-control-pseudo-elements.gif)